Taking care of these 6 things will save you time, money and heartache.

 6. Talk to your parents about important things like family history before it’s too late.
 While it is really important to take care of financial and legal responsibilities as your parents age, there are some things that will be lost forever once your parent is gone.
 Now is a good time to talk to them about things you’ve always wanted to know, but never asked – family recipes and the stories behind those recipes, or stories of your family’s immigration to this country and where those ancestors are buried.
 While these things may not have financial value, most people agree that things like this are irreplaceable.
 Check out our infographic on 10 Non-financial Planning Issues here.

 As always, we hope that you’ve found this list to be a valuable resource.
 At Edwards Group we truly desire to help make this stressful time a little less stressful.
+That’s why we created Elder Care Advisors!
+Elder Care Advisors help seniors and their families make the best legal, financial, and care decisions.
+They are uniquely qualified to answer many of the difficult questions that arise as your loved ones age.
 If you have any questions or concerns, give us a call today at 217-726-9200 and we’d be happy to help.